Biden courts Hill leaders, but GOP won't budge on big deal - WTMJ

 White House aides were not surprised by McConnell’s declaration of defiance this week.
 Public polling suggests that the infrastructure plan, much like the $1.9 trillion COVID-19 relief law enacted in March, is popular with voters, even though the virus aid bill did not receive a single GOP vote.

-Biden told the congressional leaders at the top that he ran for office to be a leader for “all Americans,” not just the Democrats and others who voted for him.
+Biden told the congressional leaders at the top that he ran for office to be a leader for “all Americans,” not just the Democrats and those who voted for him.

 According to a White House statement, Biden also emphasized that “the real competition” is not between parties but among the United States and the rest of the world.